Paying for Major Expenses: The Pros and Cons of Your Options

 Home equity loans (HEL) have more manageable risks and rewards compared to the other methods on this list.
 Tapping into home equity for a loan to pay major expenses is becoming more common.
 No matter why you choose a home equity loan, there are a variety of benefits.

 Using a home equity loan to pay off debt will typically give you a lower interest rate than most other methods because the loan is secured by your home.
-While rates vary by lender, A Home Equity Loan from Discover offers fixed rates starting at 4.15%*.
+While rates vary by lender, A Home Equity Loan from Discover offers fixed rates from 3.99% - 11.99% APR*.
 You usually cannot get this low of a rate with personal loans or credit cards.
 There are also fewer restrictions on what you can use the money for.

 In addition, home equity loans usually offers longer loan terms, so there may be less impact to your finances month to month.
 A home equity loan from Discover offers repayment terms of 10, 15, 20 and 30 years.